marios-code-path/bootiful-testing/sportsnet-reactive-producer/README.md

-title = "Testing Reactive Cloud Apps with SpringBoot" description = "Use Spring-boot 2.x to verify test stages of your WebFlux and Reactive Data Apps" toc = true categories = ["reactive", "webflux", "spring", "testing", "bootifultest"] tags = ["reactive", "test", "java", "spring", "web", "demo","producer","cdct"]
+title = "Testing Reactive Cloud Apps with SpringBoot" description = "Use Spring-boot 2.x to verify test stages of your WebFlux and Reactive Data Apps" toc = true categories = ["reactive", "webflux", "spring", "test", "bootifultest", "cdct", "cdc", "test-frameworks"] tags = ["reactive", "web", "webflux", "test", "java", "spring", "demo", "producer", "cdct"]
 +++

 # The Producer Environment

-In the world of testing, we dont need much inspiration to get the job  done.
+In the world of testing critical business funcationality, we dont need much inspiration to get the job  done.
 However, when it comes to *what* to use, you may be left wandering whether you'll hit all of the right frameworks and tools to validate your business code.
 Also likely, you'll also need to figure out how to cross validate a producer app with a consumer app(s) that you may not even own!

 This article will go into detail to show tools and techniques you'll likely need during your journey to satisfactory test coverage.
 Well written tests and coverage, means giving other developers the opportunity to make good decisions about what happens in later iterations.